maguinaldo/Code-Examples/project-starters/node-webpack-babel/README.md

 ├── src                     # Where all of your development should go
     └── index.js            # Example file to be transpiled
 ├── index.html
-└── README.md
+├── .gitignore              # Don't forget to set up your Source Control └── README.md
 ```
 3.)
 Create a standard HTML page with a script tag to bundle.js.
 This file doesn't exist yet.
 We'll configure Webpack to bundle the src files and create it later.
 Add a simple console log to the src/index.js file to test that Webpack was installed correctly.
 Also added JQuery to help with our testing.
 This can be removed later.